CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2021-03-29-duplicate-removal.md

 for (auto i : filter) v_out.push_back(i);
 ```

-In addition to method of filtering from the previous example, we have an additional `for` loop where we copy the unique elements in our `std::unordered_map<int>` named `filter` to an output `std::vector<int>` named `v_out`.
+In addition to the method of filtering from the previous example, we have an additional `for` loop where we copy the unique elements in our `std::unordered_map<int>` named `filter` to an output `std::vector<int>` named `v_out`.

 ### Performance and Analysis

-Using the same benchmark setup as our baseline, here are the performance results:
+Using the same benchmark setup as our baseline, here are the performance results from my machine:

 ```txt
 -----------------------------------------------------------------